Can I Get A Mortgage Or Refinance A Loan Without A Job?

 But as a borrower, you don’t want to be penalized for not having a job when you’re confident in your ability to repay a mortgage loan, or if you want to refinance your mortgage to lower your monthly loan payments.
-Lower loan payments can be especially helpful if you’ve recently lost your job and are worried about your monthly budget.
+Smaller loan payments can be especially helpful if you’ve recently lost your job and are worried about your monthly budget.

 Unfortunately, many lenders hesitate to approve new mortgages or refinance loans for unemployed borrowers.
 While it can be challenging, it isn’t impossible.

 Can You Get A Loan Without A Job?

 Yes, you can purchase a home or refinance if you’re unemployed, though there are additional challenges.
 There are a few things you can do to improve your chances as well.

 Many lenders want to see proof of income to know that you’re able to repay the loan.
 Of course, just because a mortgage applicant is unemployed does not mean they won’t repay the mortgage.

 How To Get A Mortgage Or Refinance With No Job

 Acquiring or refinancing your mortgage while you’re unemployed isn’t impossible, but it will take a little more effort and creativity to meet the standard refinancing requirements.
 Unfortunately, lenders often won’t accept unemployment income as proof of income for your loan.
 There are exceptions for seasonal workers or employees who are part of a union.
 Here are some strategies you can use to help you obtain or refinance your loan without a job.

 Consult A Housing Counselor